superdesk/fireq/docs/ci.md

 # run ci for superdesk/superdesk-ntb master branch
 ./fire ci ntb master

+# reset database
+./fire ci sd naspeh -t reset

+# update nginx on host
+./fire ci-nginx

+# next two command are running by cron /etc/cron.d/fireq
+./fire gh-clean # clean containers by checking Github for alive PRs and branches ./fire gh-pull  # check if ci have been runnnig for all PRs and branches

 # shortcut for ssh-ing to container with no interruption and fully-worked shell
 ./fire lxc-ssh sd-master

-# next two command are running by cron /etc/cron.d/fireq
-./fire gh-clean # clean containers by checking Github for alive PRs and branches ./fire gh-pull  # checks if ci have been runnnig for all PRs and branches

 # lxc containers uses zfs
 zfs list